bifurcation/expect-ct/draft-stark-expect-ct.md

 is not logged in Certificate Transparency logs, or if a web host operator believes their certificate to conform to all UAs' CT policies but is mistaken).
-Web host operators are advised to deploy Expect-CT with caution, by using the reporting feature and gradually increasing the interval for the UA remembers the host as an Expect-CT host.
+Web host operators are advised to deploy Expect-CT with caution, by using the reporting feature and gradually increasing the interval where the UA remembers the host as an Expect-CT host.
 These precautions can help web host operators gain confidence that their Expect-CT deployment is not causing unwanted connection failures.